itlessons/php-routing/README.md

 REQUEST CLASS HELPER
 --------------------

-You can use simple request class to find pathInfo.
+You can use simple request class to find pathInfo:

     use Routing\Router;
     use Routing\Request;